 , and Ronnie Gamboa plot the crime, then saw them with the victim around the time of the crime, and even spoke to Santos via cell phone during the crime.
 Following Aguirre’s arrest in November 1997, a lengthy police interrogation ensued, resulting in a false confession in which he also implicated Santos.

 In 1999, Aguirre was convicted by a Cook County Circuit Court jury and sentenced to 55 years in prison.
 Santos, meanwhile, remained in the Cook County jail awaiting trial.
-Finally, in 2002, Santos pleaded guilty in return for a sentence of only 12 years, meaning that, with day-for-day good time, he would be released in 2003.
+Finally, in 2002, Santos pled guilty in return for a sentence of only 12 years, meaning that, with day-for-day good time, he would be released in 2003.

 Ortiz originally was convicted and sentenced to life, but later turned state’s evidence against Gayol in return for having his sentence reduced to 25 years.
 Gayol was sentenced to life in prison.
 The fifth accused man, Gamboa, owner of a bar on North California Avenue where LaSalle falsely claimed to have overheard the plot, was acquitted.